-THE DOOM OF ALCIDES
+THE DOOM OF ALCIDES (Re-edited)

-Through their crisis, the battle-brothers of the Light Keepers chapter had found a way to harvest enough energy, and to produce enough weapons, so as to be able face planetary scale hordes of beasts, and millions upon millions of adversaries, with no other logistical support but the generatoriums, foundries and armories of their own fortress-monastery.
-Even with the entirety of Alcides slowly resuming their tithes to them in energy and production quotas, the need for energy and manufacturing autonomy that was revealed by the events of the past conflict was something that had shaken Grand Master Einheart to his core.
-The engines of the Sigmal, inside the deeper chambers of the Sigmalite Fortress, had been thus awakened.
-Never to rest again, until the planet was torn asunder.
-The confidence of the alcideans and the astartes in the control they had of the planet through their technology would have been ill placed, in the end.
+Through their crisis, the Light Keepers had found a way to harvest enough energy and materials so as to produce enough weapons to be able face planetary scale hordes of beasts, as well millions upon millions of adversaries, with little logistical and manufacturing support beyond the generatoriums, foundries and armories of their own fortress-monastery.
+Even with the entirety of Alcides slowly resuming their tithes to them in energy and production quotas, the need for energy and manufacturing autonomy that was made evident by the events of the past conflict was something that had shaken Grand Master Einheart to his core.
+The engines of the Sigmal, inside the deeper chambers of the Sigmalite Fortress, had thus been awakened, never to rest again.
+Not until the planet was torn asunder, and the confidence that both the alcideans and the astartes had in the control they thought they held over their planet through their technology had been proven ill placed.

 And so it was, that despite their efforts, the great Light Keepers were found wanting on their day of reckoning.
 As the Doom of Alcides rose from beneath their great halls looking to consume them all in roaring fires and searing light.
 And, with the Imperium approaching the end of the 37th millennium, the power that lay dormant, buried since untold ages beneath the deepest places of the planet, began to rise up; once the Sigmal had managed to breach through the geological barriers that had contained for so long.

-The sundering of Alcides started with a furious earthquake.
-An event beyond the control of any seismic dampener or architectural countermeasure available to the imperial inhabitants of this world, that shook the foundations of the Underground Network to the verge of collapse.
-Great chasms opened up from around the engines of the Sigmal, and towards the outer sectors of the hive cities, and large walls of sharp rock as jagged fangs swallowed entire sectors whole in a matter of minutes.
+The sundering of Alcides started with a furious earthquake at the center of the hive city of Orsides.
+An event beyond the control of any seismic dampener or architectural countermeasure available to its inhabitants, which shook its foundations to the verge of collapse.
+Great chasms opened up from around epicenter of the event and towards the outer sectors of the hive city.
+Large walls of sharp rock as jagged fangs formed along their many paths to swallow entire sectors whole within a matter of minutes.
 Countless hab-blocks fell straight down into the depths, taking their inhabitants with them to their deaths.

-From their cracked halls in the Sigmalite Fortress, the battle-brothers of the Light Keepers chapter watched as orbs of light appeared in the distance.
-Balls of fire appearing as tiny sparks, each then expanding in a matter of seconds into vast conflagrations over two kilometers wide.
+From their halls in the Sigmalite Fortress, the battle-brothers of the Light Keepers chapter watched as orbs of light appeared in the distance.
+Balls of fire igniting first as tiny sparks, each then expanding in a matter of seconds into vast conflagrations over two kilometers wide.
 Each one evaporating everything in its reach.
 Each followed by a blinding flash of white light, and a thermal pulse that would go on to ignite all that was nearby and within stretches of over ten kilometers in every direction.
 This all then followed by blasts of hurricane winds, first washing over the areas beyond the flames, then contracting back to the center of each explosion at impossible speeds.
-Dragging corpses and rubble along the way, and creating waves of debris that would go on to trample most of what was left along their path.
+Dragging corpses and rubble along the way and creating waves of debris that would go on to trample most of what was left along their path.

-Within a matter of hours over half of each hive city on Alcides had been laid to waste.
+Within a matter of hours over half of each hive city on Alcides had been lay to waste.
 The planet had become nothing more than a poor and ruinous reflection of its former self.
 With its grand tunnels and roads having been left hanging naked over chasms.
 With it's generatoriums and factories having been turned into radiation leaking death traps.
 With it's millions of survivors trapped under ruble, ash and black rain, and it's native beasts having been made to take flight beyond the reach of civilization, to swarm about the last places of geological integrity that were left.
 And, with the upper halls of the Sigmalite Fortress towering over the wastelands.
 Inside them, the battle-brothers being witnesses to the destruction that would soon begin to spread towards the rest of the Imperium.
-All of them now, forced to act, as a new gravitational anomaly and a new surge of thermal energy made itself known throughout the remaining displays of the fortress-monastery's central cogitator.
+All of them now, forced to act, as a new gravitational anomaly and a new surge of thermal energy made itself known throughout the remaining displays of the fortress-monastery's central cogitators.
 A pulse coming from beneath the point of convergence of the Sigmal's engines, in the belly of the beast that was this new Alcides, which manifested itself along with a psychic shock that hit them with such initial force as to drive some in the chapter's librarium almost to their knees.
-Showing the Grand Master what would be the most terrifying notion behind the calamity that had struck.
+Showing the Grand Master in his mind's eye what would be the most terrifying notion behind the calamity that had struck.